The UK games industry is a major success story and in 2023 was worth almost £8 billion.

 “There needs to be a stable economic environment and political will to nurture a homegrown industry that continues to punch well above its weight.”

-London-based GMG is a leading digital game retailer, partnering with the likes of Sony, Warner Brothers, Activision and EA, selling over 10,000 games across 195 countries.
+London-based GMG is a leading digital game retailer who has partnered with the likes of Sony, Warner Brothers, Activision and EA, selling over 10,000 games across 195 countries.

-It covers the entire gaming spectrum – developing, publishing, marketing, and sales – and has invested in over 150 studios in the UK alone.
+It covers the entire gaming spectrum – developing, publishing, marketing, and sales – and has invested in 35 games globally.

 “Luckily, we have been fortunate enough to weather the storm,” says Sulyok of his business.
 “In 2022, while many companies were leveraging debt to ride the pandemic’s wave, we chose a more measured and conservative approach.